PauliusMacernis/Summary/README.md

 # Paulius Macernis

-> Say just urgent and important, otherwise - silence!
+> Say the urgent and important only, otherwise - silence!

 ## Targeted user profile - you?